| |

 the number of drinks you want: one drink, say, if you happen to

-of an apostle at Pentecost, and before drinking up you'd have to
+as tiny as an apostle's head at Pentecost, and before drinking up

-wait for the flame to die down and go out.
-Unless of course you’re
+you'd have to wait for the flame to die down and go out.
+Unless

-the adventurous type and you down it all whilst it’s still
+of course you're the adventurous type and you down it all whilst

-burning, or even ask Livia to light it in your mouth.
-But if you’re
+it's still burning, or even ask Livia to light it in your mouth.

-that courageous, and you lower your head a second before the flame
+But if you're that courageous, and you lower your head a second

-gulps down these drinks that don’t cost much because they’re
+And everyone gulps down these drinks that don't cost much because

-small and the place is not for the wealthy.
-Everyone except a bald
+they're small and the place is not for the wealthy.
+Everyone except

-man sporting a few days’ beard, leaning on the corner of the
+a bald man sporting a few days' beard, leaning on the corner of

-wooden counter, watching Livia in wonder of how she keeps coming
+the wooden counter, watching Livia in wonder at how she keeps coming

 out with new colours, new flavours, always a new spectacle.
 But